Frances P. Bolton: Personal life

+Death and burial

 She died in Lyndhurst, Ohio, on March 9, 1977, and was interred at Lake View Cemetery in Cleveland.

 Legacy

 She was a devotee of yoga.
 The Bolton Fellowship supports research in parapsychology.

 Bolton and her husband donated land adjacent to their estate in 1922 to create the campus of Hawken School in Lyndhurst, Ohio.
 Her sons attended the private country day school.

 Her papers are held at the Western Reserve Historical Society.

 The school of nursing at Case Western Reserve University in Cleveland is named Frances Payne Bolton School of Nursing in her honor.